 In January 2017, AMT-060 received Breakthrough Therapy designation from the U.S. Food and Drug Administration in January 2017 based on results from this ongoing, dose-ranging study (view press release).
 In April 2017, AMT-060 also received PRIME designation by the European Medicines Agency (EMA) on the strength of the same data.

 In July 2017, the Company presented updated clinical data from our Phase I/II trial (view press release).

 The data from our Phase I/II study demonstrate that our AAV5-based gene therapy has been safe, effective and durable, with no loss of efficacy at up to 18 months of observation and no cellular immune responses in any patient.
-AMT-060 is delivering sustained and significantly improved clinical benefits to patients suffering from severe hemophilia B by enabling them to discontinue bi-weekly infusions of FIX replacement therapy and to essentially eliminate the risk of spontaneous bleeding.
-We are observing a therapeutic benefit from AMT-060 that is clearly superior to their previous prophylactic FIX replacement therapy regimen, even in patients with advanced joint disease who still experienced many bleeds despite prophylaxis with FIX.
+AMT-060 is delivering sustained and significantly improved clinical benefits to patients suffering from severe hemophilia B by enabling them to discontinue bi-weekly infusions of FIX replacement therapy and essentially eliminating the risk of spontaneous bleeding.
+We aim to provide a therapeutic benefit from AMT-060 that is superior to previous prophylactic FIX replacement therapy, even in patients with advanced joint disease who still experienced many bleeds despite prophylaxis with FIX.